Kids will be always kids, but their toys have changed―and it can be overwhelming!

 Gender Identity Development in Children.

 Limit video game and computer game use.
 Total screen time, including television and computer use, should be less than 1 hour per day for children 2 years or older and avoided for those younger than 2 years of age.
-Children younger than 5 years should only be allowed to play with developmentally appropriate computer or video games, ideally accompanied by the parent or caregiver.
+Children younger than 5 years should only be allowed to play with developmentally appropriate computer or video games, ideally together with a parent or caregiver.

 Healthy Digital Media Use Habits for Babies, Toddlers & Preschoolers.